Siricilla Rajaiah: Personal life

 Rajaiah is married to Madhavi.
 They have a son and a daughter.

 Controversies

 Rajaiah's daughter-in-law and three grand children died in a suicidal fire accident in his residence.
 Rajaiah's son Anil had an extramarital affair which was supported by Rajaiah & his wife.
-As per the emails and letters revealed after the death of Sarika, it was confirmed that her husband and inlaws harassed her to the core which is widely believed to be cause of the fire suicide.
+As per the emails and letters revealed after the death of Sarika, it was confirmed that her husband and in-laws harassed her to the core which is widely believed to be cause of the fire suicide.
 Congress party suspended Rajaiah immediately.
 As per the sources, Rajaiah & Sarika had a very big fight the night when the incident happened, which provoked Sarika to take this extreme step.
 Sarika had earlier filed a harassment case against her husband which was in pending.
 Rajaiah along with his wife and son were arrested by the police in connection with the case....